Ashwood Homeowners Association Covenants

 Some homeowners forget that, if you want to rent your house, you must get written permission in advance from the association through its board of directors and comply with certain regulations designed to ensure that neighborhood standards are maintained.
 If you want to paint or make other improvements to the exterior of your house, paint colors and improvement plans must be approved by the association’s Architectural Control Committee.
 Regularly parking cars on the street and parking or storing certain kinds of vehicles and recreational equipment in view of public roadways are also contrary to the covenants.

 Another area of concern (though it is not mentioned explicitly in the covenants) is the need to keep our lawns well maintained.
 Lawn maintenance requires regular attention and effort, of course, and we are all very busy.
 The condition of our lawns, however, is unavoidably a public and communal matter.
 An unsightly lawn is a blight on the neighborhood as a whole.
 Weeds, furthermore, do not respect property lines.
-It can be frustrating to expend, time, money, and effort to maintain your own lawn only to have seeds from your neighbor's crabrass regularly spoil your results.
-If you lack the time or expertise to do this yourself, you might consider a contract with one of the reasonably priced lawn care companies listed regularly in the neighborhood newsletter, or on our Community Tips portion of the site.
-Remember also that, if you are going to be away from home for an extended period, or if you move away and put your house on the marketing, you need to remain arrangements for someone to take care of your lawn.
+It can be frustrating to expend, time, money, and effort to maintain your own lawn only to have seeds from your neighbor’s crabgrass regularly spoil your results.
+If you lack the time or expertise to do this yourself, you might consider a contract with one of the reasonably priced lawn care companies in the Neighborhood Referrals list.
+Remember also that, if you are going to be away from home for an extended period, or if you move away and put your house on the market, you need to remain arrangements for someone to take care of your lawn.